jkmackie/car_price_prediction/docs/README.md

 * Simplified model by cutting the number of features, eliminating collinearity.
 * Added engine displacement and CombMPG from the EPA.
 Missing values are imputed using IterativeImputer.
 * EPA data is model rather than trim-level data.
 This means a Mustang GT gets the same engine displ as a Mustang Ecoboost!
-* Manually dumped worst outliers - overpriced or underpriced vehicles.
-Also, dropped F-250 and F-350 because they are omitted from EPA data and are really commercial-grade vehicles.
+* Dropped F-250 and F-350 because they are omitted from EPA data and are really commercial-grade vehicles.
 * Scraped more data so more Model_Trims meet cutoff size.

 ---